akvo/akvo-flow-docs/docs/tutorials/monitoring.rst

    :alt: Illustration of monitoring
    :align: left

-Existing records can be downloaded to the phone, so they can be updated with new information.
-On the phone, records can be searched by distance, id, or record name.
+Existing records can be downloaded to the mobile device, so they can be updated with new information.
+On the device, records can be searched by distance, id, or record name.
 The enumerator can either create a new record using the special registration form, or can add information to an existing record.
 The device can download records created by other enumerators.
 This makes it possible to capture how properties of the entity change over time, or to collect new properties.

 This tutorial shows how a monitoring project is set up, and how the monitoring features work on the FLOW dashboard and the FLOW app.
 We start by introducting a real-life example.